OGRECave/ogre/Docs/src/rtss.md

 ## Customizing the default RenderState {#rtss_custom_api}

-Lets say, you wanted to globally change the default per-pixel lighting mode of the RTSS back to the FFP style per-vertex lighting.
+Let's say, you wanted to globally change the default per-pixel lighting mode of the RTSS back to the FFP style per-vertex lighting.
 For this you have to grab the global RenderState associated with the active material scheme,  as

 @snippet Components/Bites/src/OgreAdvancedRenderControls.cpp rtss_per_pixel